anibalsanchez/rfc-gsoc-2017-ws-j4/README.md

 # GSOC 2017: Webservices in Joomla 4

-## New official repository: joomla-projects/gsoc17_webservices

-**We have now an official repo [joomla-projects/gsoc17_webservices](https://github.com/joomla-projects/gsoc17_webservices).
-This repository is not longer maintained.**

 ## RFC: Request for Comments

 *Welcome to the Joomla!
 Google Summer of Code (GSoC) 2017 project: Webservices in Joomla 4!*